 In his initial statement, Zuckerberg took responsibility for the data mining of 50 million Facebook users, and gave a timeline of the events that led to the breach (to catch up on the scandal, here’s what you need to know about Facebook data and Cambridge Analytica).
 Facebook has since banned the analytics firm and its parent company, Strategic Communication Laboratories.
 Zuckerberg provided a list of steps the company has taken to secure user data, some of which were already in place.

 Going forward, Facebook will investigate thousands of apps and perform full audits on any that show “suspicious activity.”
 If the developer does not consent to the audit, they will be banned.
-Facebook will also take steps to limit how much access developers have to your data.
-And finally, the platform will make it easier for you to see which apps you are using via a tool right at the top of your News Feed.

 These steps were more briefly outlined in Zuckerberg’s printed apology: